Metal Carport Color Picker

-Even after you've decided that a metal carport is the best choice for storing your vehicle, you need to pick the perfect size.
+Even after you've decided that a metal carport is the best choice for storing your vehicle, you need to pick the perfect size for your carport.
 Carports are available in practically any custom configuration, but there are a few common widths based on the manufacturing methods and materials.
 Deciding how many vehicles you'll be storing in the same structure will help you choose just the right width, length, and height.
 These structures can cover anything from a single compact car to a fleet of heavy equipment, so consider these common size categories when making your decision.

 Standard Single Vehicle